Vatican Pontifical and Benedictional

 Illustrations

-10 large miniatures, 25 small miniatures, and hundreds of decorative initials both large and small as well as elegant frames with floral patterns and fleurs-de-lys
+10 large miniatures, 25 small miniatures, and hundreds of decorative initials both large and small as well as elegant borders with floral and geometrical patterns and fleurs-de-lys

 Artist / School